Bernest1108/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview
 The purpose of this study was to create and train a machine learning model in order to accurately predict high risk loans.
-The [dataset](https://github.com/aKnownSaltMine/Credit_Risk_Analysis/blob/main/LoanStats_2019Q1.csv) comes from Q1 2019 from Lending Club.
 This was done using the `imbalanced-learn` and `scikit-learn` libraries in Python so as to use the `RandomOversampler` and `SMOTE` for over-sampling, `ClusterCentoids` for under-sampling, `SMOTEEN` in order to combine over and under-sampling.
 Then also for Ensemble Learners we used `BalancedRandomForestClassifier` and `AdaBoost'.

 ## Results
 ### Over-sampling